Vitus Georg Tönnemann: Biography

-Tönnemann was born in 1659 in Höxter, the son of Heinrich Tönnemann, lawyer and adviser to the Prince-Bishop of Muster (von Galen).
+Tönnemann was born in 1659 in Höxter, the son of Heinrich Tönnemann, lawyer and adviser to the Prince-Bishop of Munster (von Galen).
 His nephew, Baron Christoph von Tönnemann, became an Imperial Court Judge in Wetzlar.
 Tönnemann was educated at the Jesuit Gymnasium in Paderborn, then studied Literae Humaniores for four years at the Paderborn University.
 On 7 December 1677 he entered the Jesuit Order, taking the name Vitus.
 As a novice he went to their college at Trier.
 He completed his theological studies at Munster University, receiving a doctorate in Philosophy summa cum laude (Latin honors).
 He then lectured at Paderborn as a professor of Philosophy and Theology.
 He was ordained to the priesthood in 1688, taking his final vows to the Society of Jesus in 1692.
 He was a professor of Theology and Philosophy in Paderborn until 1692.

 At that time, the Society was locked in an inheritance dispute over the Buren estate, involving the Elector of Brandenburg, amongst others.
 The Jesuit Order dispatched Tonneman to Vienna in 1692, to represent their cause to Leopold I, Holy Roman Emperor.
 The Jesuits met with success, not least because Leopold I was greatly under their influence.
 Tönnemann soon became known at the Habsburg court for his legal expertise.
 This came to notice to Leopold I, and he appointed Tönnemann as a tutor to Joseph von Lothringen in 1701.